OkAndGreat/OkAndGreat/README.md

 ### Hi there 👋

-🌱 I’m currently an Android-Engineer works on Harmony,Android develop,and I'm also wording hard on studying some fornt end related tech as RN,Vue etc.
+🌱  I’m currently an Android-Engineer works on Harmony,Android develop,
+    and I'm also wording hard on studying some fornt end related tech as RN,Vue etc.

 💬 Feel free to Ask me about anything you like